Do you feel bullied? Or would you like to help someone who feels bullied?

 Bullying refers to repeated and persistent negative actions directed against one or more persons and which create a hostile working atmosphere.
 In a bullying situation, those concerned have difficulty defending themselves.

 A distinction should be made between bullying and isolated incidents of non-permanent misconduct by colleagues or superiors.
-Not every behavioural flaw falls under misconduct (see Conflicts and non-scientific misconduct).
+Not every behavioural flaw falls under misconduct (see Conflicts).
 However, it is also important to address individual behavioural flaws and conflicts and to resolve them in a sustainable manner so that no systematic misconduct can develop from them.

 It must be assessed on a case-by-case basis whether bullying is taking place.
 Bullying is a form of persistent, uncooperative behaviour by individuals or groups.
 It is considered social misconduct.